rails/rails/guides/source/engines.md

 have authors would make a lot of sense.

-A typical application might have a `User` class that would be used to represent authors for a article or a comment.
+A typical application might have a `User` class that would be used to represent authors for an article or a comment.
 But there could be a case where the application calls this class something different, such as `Person`.
 For this reason, the engine should not hardcode associations specifically for a `User` class.

 To keep it simple in this case, the application will have a class called `User` that represents the users of the application.
 It can be generated using this